 “Of course, the city of Council Bluffs won,” he says.
 As do the residents of Lincoln Fairview keep on winning in their efforts to preserve the charm of their historic home and the monuments within.

 Visit 712initiative.org for more information about the historic neighborhoods of Council Bluffs.

-This article was printed in the Summer 2017 edition of B2B.
+This article was printed in the November/December 2018 edition of OmahaHome Magazine.
+To receive the magazine, click here to subscribe.